Rank Centrality: Ranking from Pair-wise Comparisons: Introduction

 Some remarks about our analytic technique.
 Our analysis boils down to studying the induced stationary distribution of the random walk or Markov chain corresponding to the algorithm.
 Like most such scenarios, the only hope to obtain meaningful results for such `random noisy' Markov chain is to relate it to stationary distribution of a {\em known} Markov chain.
 Through recent concentration of measure results for random matrices and comparison technique using Dirichlet forms for characterizing the spectrum of reversible/self-adjoint operators, along with the known expansion property of the random graph, we obtain the eventual result.
-Indeed, it is the consequence of such powerful results that lead to near-optimal analytic results for random comparison model and characterization of the algorithm's performance for general setting.
+Indeed, it is the consequence of such \DS{existing} powerful results that lead to near-optimal analytic results for random comparison model and characterization of the algorithm's performance for general setting.

-As an important comparison, we provide analysis of sample complexity required by the maximum likelihood estimator (MLE) using the state-of-art analytic techniques, cf. \citet{NW11}.
-This leads to the conclusion that $\Omega(n^2 \log n)$ samples are needed to learn the parameters accurately using the MLE in contrast to $O(n\,{\sf poly}(\log n))$ using {\em Rank Centrality}.
-The comparable (near optimal) empirical performance of MLE and Rank Centrality seem to suggest that the state-of-art methods for analyzing statistical performance of optimization based methods has room for improvement.
+As an important comparison, we provide analysis of sample complexity required by the maximum likelihood estimator (MLE) using the state-of-art analytic techniques, cf. \citet{NW11}. \finalcomment{Subsequent to our work, \cite{HOX14} extended our analysis of MLE and established that MLE also achieves near-optimal performance guarantees (up to a logarithmic factor) as well.
+Our numerical experiments suggests something even stronger, the resulting error is effectively identical for both MLE and \RC.}